 The medical and dental expenses deduction, which includes your deductible orthodontics costs, only allows a deduction for costs in excess of a specified percentage of your adjusted gross income.
 However, you get to combine all of your deductible expenses to meet the threshold.
-In 2012, the cutoff is 7.5 percent, but in 2013 it increases to 10 percent.
+In 2018, the cutoff is 7.5 percent, but in 2019 it increases to 10 percent.
 For example, if your adjusted income is $62,000 and you have $4,000 of orthodontic bills and $5,000 of other deductible medical costs, your total medical costs -- $9,000 -- exceed 10 percent of your AGI ($6,200).
 So, you can deduct $2,800 ($9,000 minus $6,200).
 This percentage can change from one year to the next, so research the current limits before heading to your orthodontic appointment.

-To write off your orthodontic expenses you must itemize your deductions.
-The downside to itemizing is you can't also claim the standard deduction.
+To write off your orthodontic expenses, you must itemize your deductions.
+The downside to itemizing is that you can't also claim the standard deduction.
 Currently, the standard deduction is $12,000 for single taxpayers, $18,000 for heads of household and $24,000 for married taxpayers filing jointly.
-As a result, unless your medical and dental expenses deduction, plus your other itemized deductions exceed your standard deduction, your orthodontic expenses won't help you on your taxes.
+As a result, unless your medical and dental expenses deduction plus your other itemized deductions exceed the standard deduction, your orthodontic expenses won't help you on your taxes.

 - Thinkstock/Comstock/Getty Images

 - Do Braces Count as an Itemized Deduction on Taxes?